QKVQA: Question-Focused Filtering for Knowledge-based VQA: Dataset Details

 \section{Dataset Details}

 \textbf{Encyclopedic Visual Question Answering Dataset}\\ This dataset consists of approximately 221,000 question-answer pairs associated with 16,700 distinct fine-grained entities.
 Each entity is depicted by a maximum of five images.
 The fine-grained entities and their corresponding images are sourced from the iNaturalist 2021 dataset and the Google Landmarks Dataset V2.
 Furthermore, the dataset incorporates a structured knowledge base extracted from WikiWeb2M, encompassing 2 million Wikipedia articles accompanied by images, which provides supporting evidence for the answers.
 Questions within the dataset are categorized as single-hop or multi-hop based on the reasoning complexity required.
-The data splits include training, validation, and test sets, containing 1 million, 13,000, and 5,800 triplets, respectively.
-To ensure fair performance comparisons with existing literature, our experiments focus exclusively on single-hop questions for both training and evaluation phases.
+The data splits include training, validation, and test sets, containing 1 million, 13,000, and 5,750 triplets, respectively (with 4,750 single-hop and 1,000 two-hop triplets in the test set).
+Our experiments focus exclusively on single-hop questions during the training phase.

 To assess the effectiveness of our proposed retrieval-augmented large language model framework for visual question answering, we employ two standard evaluation metrics.
 For answer prediction quality, we adopt the BERT-based Evaluation Metric (BEM) score.
 This metric computes similarity between the predicted answer and the reference using a BERT model fine-tuned specifically for assessing answer similarity.
 Compared to conventional VQA evaluation metrics, this approach more robustly handles semantically correct answers that may not exactly match the annotated reference.
 Recall@K measures the retrieval performance by calculating the fraction of test instances where the ground-truth entity is present among the top-k retrieved results.